virtuozzo/cloudnet/README.md

 **Running the Docker containers**
 First you will need to populate your environment file with connection details to your OnApp control panel.
 The only required values that *must* be added are marked with '[REQUIRED]' at the top of the environment file.
-Ensure it is named `.env` and placed in the root of the cloned cloud.net repo folder.
+Ensure it is named `.env.docker` and placed in the root of the cloned cloud.net repo folder.

 Inside the cloud.net repo run `docker-compose up`